edermats32/Pink-Wood-NDS/README.md

 # Pink-Wood-NDS
-Pink themes for AOS and Wood R4 Menu designed to emulate the design of the official DS Lite menu.
+Pink themes for AOS and Wood R4 Menu to emulate the design of the official DS Lite menu.

 ## Preview
 ### AOS